Virtual-Viking-Longship/Ship-Annotations/Propulsion/Tiller.md

 _**stýri** n, pl. stýri_ (Old Norse) [citations: [prose](https://onp.ku.dk/onp/onp.php?o76543)/[poetry](https://lexiconpoeticum.org/m.php?p=lemma&i=80522)]

   The tiller was a wooden pin, utilized by the helmsman to control the angle and depth of the rudder.
-Tillers and rudders were often highly decorated.

 <div align="center">